Handcrafted gifts made with love, care and attention, are at the very heart of what you do.

 Product liability insurance covers you against claims where one of your products hurts a customer or damages their property and they seek compensation in return.

-Certain products are more likely to harm others and so will likely need insuring e.g. jewellery, cosmetics, body and bath products, candles, wax melts, kids’ clothes, and food and drink.
+Certain products are more likely to harm than others, so will likely need insuring e.g. jewellery, cosmetics, body and bath products, candles, wax melts, kids’ clothes, and food and drink.

 In other words, anything that can be eaten, swallowed or applied topically should probably be protected with products liability insurance.